rajan-sap/paper-finder/README.md

 # Paper Finder

-A web application for finding and exploring academic papers, built with Solara - a react like framework on top to python to build interactive web projects.
+A web application for finding and exploring academic papers, built with Solara - a react-like component framework on top of Python.

 ## Features